darribas/darribas.github.com/_includes/academic.md

 * Arribas-Bel, D.; Ramos, A.; Sanz Gracia, F. (2012) “The size distribution of employment centers in the U.S. Metropolitan Areas”.

-* Arribas-Bel, D.; Sanz Gracia, F. (2010) “The Validity of the Monocentric City Model in a Polycentric Age: US Metropolitan areas in 1990 and 2000”.

 * Arribas-Bel, D. (2009) ”How many?
 Using ESDA to evaluate polycentricity in the US cities”.